RoboCop (character): RoboCop

-Murphy's corpse is seized by OCP, citing the release forms he signed when he joined the police force.
+After having him legally-declared-dead, OCP seizes possession of Murphy, citing the release forms he signed when he joined the police force.
 The technicians of the RoboCop Program, led by Morton, take what is left of Murphy's face and portions of his still-living cerebrum and cerebellum and install them in a cybernetic body, in effect resurrecting him as RoboCop.

 RoboCop quickly proves to be an effective weapon against crime, but he eventually begins to remember his past life as Murphy, starting with his traumatic death at the hands of Boddicker and his gang.
 Enraged at having had his life stolen from him, RoboCop embarks on a personal quest for vengeance as he hunts down Boddicker, resulting in the arrest or death of his entire gang.
 When Boddicker confesses to being in Dick Jones' employ, RoboCop attempts to arrest Jones as well.
 However, RoboCop's classified 'Directive 4' comes into effect, preventing him from arresting Jones.
 Jones admits ordering Morton's murder to RoboCop, who is subsequently damaged by an ED-209, though he manages to evade the robot.
 After enduring a massed attack by the technophobic Lieutenant Hedgecock and his SWAT team, RoboCop is rescued by Lewis.
 The two hide in an abandoned steel mill after they escape, during which RoboCop confides to Lewis about his memories of his past life.
 He also uses a drill brought by Lewis to remove his headpiece, showing how his "Alex Murphy" face is stretched over it.
 The two are attacked by Boddicker's gang, commissioned by Jones to destroy the cyborg after he realizes that his entire confession of ordering Morton's murder has been recorded.
 The final confrontation with Boddicker himself ends with RoboCop violently stabbing him in the throat with the computer data spike installed in his fist, finally fulfilling his revenge.
 RoboCop confronts Jones in the middle of an OCP board meeting, during which Jones takes the "Old Man" hostage.
 After admitting that he can take no action due to Directive 4, the "Old Man" fires Jones, allowing RoboCop to shoot him, since he is no longer an OCP employee.
 Complimenting RoboCop on his shooting skills, The Old Man asks him his name.
-Robocop smiles before answering, "Murphy".
+Robocop smiles before answering, "Murphy", embracing his humanity.